technopriest-crypto/exercise-token/README.md

 </h1>

 <p align="center">
-  A fool-proof, impactful way to incentivize exercise.
+  A fool-proof, and impactful way to incentivize exercise using ChainLink Oracles and the power of smart contracts!
 </p>

 ## Inspiration & Why CHAINLINK is needed here